 Classically, the role of the business analyst is to enable change within the organisational context.
 Through identifying areas of efficiency, cost effectivity and opportunities of increased productivity, new and existing processes and business applications are improved, while offering solutions that uncover new and hidden value to stakeholders.
 Yet, since the transition to the cloud many organisations are questioning the relevance of the business analyst.
 Let’s consider what they can offer in this fast-paced digitally transformative environment.

-You’re well organized and the way things are works for you.
+You’re well organised and the way things are works for you.
 But your business is growing and you’re ready to upscale.
 You are ready for the move to the cloud.
-Business analysts will work with organizations to re-architect your organization on to the cloud, utilizing the expertise of various stakeholders, such as SME’s, business owners, system designers and integration architects.
+Business analysts will work with organisations to re-architect your organisation on to the cloud, utilising the expertise of various stakeholders, such as SME’s, business owners, system designers and integration architects.

 A wide spectrum of variables need to be considered, such as structural procedures, organisational policies, application stability and security, along with business needs, to identify the best cloud approach.
 Cost benefit analysis, estimation and risk management are just some of the frameworks guiding their decisions.